newsuk/times-components/packages/responsive/README.md

 `ResponsiveContext`.
 Any child component can then use this layout information by consuming `ResponsiveContext`.

+On web, it just passes the screenWidth through the context and does not include any orientation listeners.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing to this